nuprl/website/blog/_src/posts/2016-11-02-beta-reduction-part-1.md

 ->β (λz.z)
 ```

 There's a very interesting property of all of those examples: they all evaluate to the same thing, regardless of the reduction order taken.
-This is because β-reduction has the weak Church-Rosser Property.
+This is because β-reduction of the λ-calculus has the weak Church-Rosser Property.
 In systems that have this property, if a reduction sequence terminates, it will always evaluate to the same term, regardless of the path taken.
 A weaker property is called confluence, which states that all reduction sequences can be stepped to a common term.
-At the beginning of this post, I said that the λ-calculus is a model for programming languages.
+At the beginning of this post, I said that the λ-calculus is used as a model for real programming languages.
 This is generally true.
 There are proofs that the λ-calculus has this property, but people don't tend to prove such things about their actual languages, it is usually enough to build them knowing that their theoretical model has the property.
 In a follow up post, I'll explain the proofs that the λ-calculus does indeed have these properties.